bartificer/programming-by-stealth/docs/pbs6.md

 ## CSS Overview

 In a CSS-enabled web browser, every HTML tag in a page has a collection of style properties associated with it.
-Each of these properties has a default value, and if no styling is applied to a page, those default values are used.
+Each of these properties has a default value.
+If no styling is applied to a page, those default values are used.
 CSS (and JavaScript) can be used to alter these properties, and hence, alter the appearance of pages.

 CSS is currently at version 3.
 Each new version has added new properties and selectors (more on those later) to CSS.
 So far, the versions have all been additive – that is to say, CSS 3 is a super-set of CSS 2 which is a super-set of CSS 1.
-In this series we are assuming modern browsers and HTML 5 support, so we will also assume CSS 3 support.
+In this series we are assuming modern browsers and HTML 5 support; so we will also assume CSS 3 support.

 The fundamental atom of a CSS style sheet is the style declaration, which is just a name-value pair.
 The name is a style property name, and the value is the value that should be set for that property.
 The CSS specification defines the list of existing property names, what values they can accept, and what effect the values will have on the presentation of page.
 The individual declarations are very simplistic – e.g. `color: red;`, but when combined, they become very powerful.

-Style declarations are applied to HTML tags using so-called _selectors_ – these range from the simple to the down-right complex.
-A simple selector would be `p`, which selects all paragraph tags, while `p a[target="_blank"], ul > li` selects all links with a target of `_blank` within paragraphs, and all list elements who’s parent is an unordered list.
+Style declarations are applied to HTML tags using so-called _selectors_ – these range from the simple to the downright complex.
+A simple selector would be `p`, which selects all paragraph tags, while `p a[target="_blank"], ul > li` selects all links with a target of `_blank` within paragraphs and all list elements whose parent is an unordered list.

 Finally, the reason the word _cascading_ is in CSS’s name is that style attributes are inherited from parent tags, or, in other words, they cascade down through the document.
 If you specify that the text in all paragraphs should be blue, then the text within an emphasised region within a paragraph will inherit that blueness from its parent paragraph.

 Notice that the style for each HTML tag will be the result of combining style information from many sources – the styles of the containing tags, and, potentially, style declarations from multiple selectors.
 It is inevitable that there will be conflicts – if all paragraphs should be blue, but all emphasised text should be dark grey, what colour should emphasised text within a paragraph be?
 This kind of conflict resolution is handled by a complex algorithm which assigns each of the specified values for a key a _specificity_, and the value with the highest specificity wins!

-Understanding specificity is the key to mastering CSS, so it’s a term that will come up many times in the next few instalments.
+Understanding specificity is the key to mastering CSS.
+So it’s a term that will come up many times in the next few instalments.
 The full specificity hierarchy is very complex, so we’re going to build up our understanding of that hierarchy incrementally.

 ## Adding CSS to a HTML Document

-There are three distinct ways to incorporate CSS into a HTML document, and they all have their valid uses, but from a best-practices point of view, there is none-the-less a distinct hierarchy.
+There are three distinct ways to incorporate CSS into a HTML document.
+They all have their valid uses, but, from a best-practices point of view, there is a distinct hierarchy.

 ### Import an External Stylesheet

 This is by far the preferred means of adding CSS to an HTML document.
-It allows the same CSS declarations to be applied to many documents, and it allows browsers to cache the CSS data.
+It allows the same CSS declarations to be applied to many documents.
+It allows browsers to cache the CSS data.
 It also involves the minimal amount of alterations to the HTML document.

 To import an external style sheet, use the `<link>` tag within the `<head>` section of the document as follows: